Welcome to Year 1!

 In R.E. an P.S.H.E. the children will explore why we celebrate special times focussing on Harvest and Christmas.
 We will be considering questions such as ‘What does it mean to belong?’

-In P.E. the children will be taking part in gymnastics and swimming.
+In P.E. the children will be taking part in gymnastics and football.
 They will consider different ways they can move their bodies and shapes they can create.
 They will learn to set up suitable equipment and put it away safely.
-Later on in the term, the children will have the opportunity to attend swimming lessons; more information about this shall follow.
+We are very fortunate to have trained football coaches coming in every Friday to teach the children football skills.

 In Art we will be exploring the works of Gustav Klimt through painting and collage.
 In DT children will have the opportunity to make their own moving toys using levers and pivots.